Free Diapers & Free Baby Swag: 21 Stellar Tips. (You’ll be over the moon for #17!)

 So watch for their baby sales!
 Generally, it’s for spending either $50, $75, or $100 on your total baby item purchase.
 When you reach that amount, you can get a Target gift card for $10 to $30 or more to use on a later visit.
-Since Target pretty much has everything, that’s like getting cash back.
+Since the store has pretty much has everything, that’s like getting cash back at Target.

-5. If doorstep delivery is more your jam, check out the Amazon Family program.
+5. If doorstep delivery is more your jam, check out the Amazon Family program for diaper savings.

 It offers 20% off subscriptions on diapers, baby food, and baby gear.
 If you’re a Prime member, there are millions of items on their website that ship for free with no minimum purchase required.
 And while the $119/year membership is steep, if you’re on Medicaid, WIC, or SNAP you can subscribe for only $5.99 a month.
 And if you’re a student (or can cozy up to one), students get a free six-month trial membership to Prime and after that a 50% reduced rate.

-Also, you can earn cash from your Amazon purchase when you visit Amazon.com from Swagbucks.
+You can also earn cash from your Amazon purchase when you visit Amazon.com from Swagbucks.
 With Swagbucks, you earn a percentage back of every dollar that you spend at Amazon.
 The percentages back will change throughout the year and will vary based on category, ranging from 2% to 5%.